Student Accounts – Guide for Student Borrowers

 Information Concerning Student Borrowers’ Rights, Responsibilities, Benefits, and Billing

 The Students Accounts Section of the Business Office is the central billing and collection office for Truman State University.
-Once you are no longer in attendance at Truman– whether by graduation, withdrawal, or a change in status to less than half-time, all correspondence and payments for Perkins and Nursing loans are to be directed to Student Accounts.
-Please contact us at:
+Once you are no longer in attendance at Truman– whether by graduation, withdrawal, or a change in status to less than half-time, the grace period begins on the loan.
+Although Truman is the lender, we now have a servicer, ECSI, handling our payments and daily operations.
+All correspondence and payments for Perkins and Nursing Loans are to be directed to ECSI at 1-888-549-3274 or www.heartlandecsi.com.